cralonsobcn/HA-EKS-cluster-with-Terraform/README.md

 The script *`userdata.sh`* that is passed to the EC2 launch template contains a workaround to make communications between the dataplane and EKS controlplane possible.

 # Future plans
-In time, I will refactor the contents repo and implement them as part of a CI/CD using Jenkins.
+In time, I will refactor the contents of this repo and implement them as part of a CI/CD pipeline using Jenkins.

 ## **Terraform Documentation**